 While most of us picture weeping willows next to ponds and streams, the truth is that they can grow well when planted next to water or in dryer soil.
-These trees grow to enormous sizes — up to 40 feet tall, spreading their drooping branches up to 35 feet — and they’re also speedy growers, taking root quickly and soon providing all the shade you’ll need.
+These trees grow to enormous sizes — up to 40 feet tall, spreading their dropping branches up to 35 feet — and they’re also speedy growers, taking root quickly and soon providing all the shade you’ll need.
 Be aware that they’re notorious for dropping leaves and twigs, however, so if you’re looking for a clean, no-mess tree, this may not be it.

 6. Hybrid Poplars

 If you’re looking for fast-growth, look no further than the hybrid poplars.
 These tall, narrow trees are incredible growers, and it’s not uncommon to hear of them growing as much as 10 feet over a single year.
 While they don’t offer much in terms of spread, meaning their shade will be more limited than broader trees, the speed at which they grow is unparalleled.
 This makes them ideal for planting in a row, allowing shade through volume rather than through the work of a single tree.

 Some trees grow quickly, and others take their time.
 Every tree grows at its own speed, and as gardeners and landscapers, there isn’t always much we can do to alter this natural speed.
 However, we can do our best to give these trees the tools they need to grow to the best of their abilities and work to remove any obstacles that might impede them from doing so.

 If you’re looking to grow shade trees as quickly as possible, here are a few tips to follow along the way.